 disorders, such as hepatitis C

 Women are at a greater risk (twice as likely

 in how the male and female bodies absorb and break down alcohol.

-The Symptoms of Alcoholic Hepatitis?
+Are the Symptoms of Alcoholic Hepatitis?

-symptoms of alcoholic hepatitis vary
+The symptoms of alcoholic hepatitis vary

 depending on the amount of damage to the liver.
 If you have a mild case of the

 disease, you may not experience any symptoms.
-However as more damage occurs,
+However, as more damage occurs,

 - changes in appetite